jaredpalmer/react-parcel-example/README.md

 yarn start
 ```

 Then open `http://localhost:1234` and edit `index.js` and press save.
-Parcel with automagically hot reload you files whenever you make changes.
+Parcel will automagically hot reload you files whenever you make changes.

 ## Building for Production